tarantool/doc/doc/book/box/indexes.rst

 of all tuples (often called "Field#1"), which is assumed to be numeric.

-A recommended design pattern for a data model is to base primary keys on the first fields of a tuple, because this speeds up tuple comparison.
+A recommended design pattern for a data model is to base primary keys on the first fields of a tuple.
+This speeds up tuple comparison due to the specifics of data storage and the way comparisons are arranged in Tarantool.

 The simple :doc:`SELECT </reference/reference_lua/box_index/select>` request is: